Skin Cancer Removal & Reconstruction

 What is sentinel node biopsy?

 Sentinel node biopsy is a technique used to identify which lymph glands (lymph glands) your melanoma is most likely to spread to, if it were to spread.
 This gives useful prognostic information.
-At this stage it is not known whether there is a definite survival advantage with the technique.
+At this stage, it is not known whether there is a definite survival advantage with the technique.

 How is sentinel node biopsy performed?